Ifmad

-International Forum on Mood and Anxiety Disorders or IFMAD is a professional organisation with the aim of spreading awareness of the latest international trend, research and innovations related to mood and anxiety disorders while encouraging the exchange of ideas among psychiatric community all over the world.
+International Forum on Mood and Anxiety Disorders or IFMAD is a professional organisation with the aim of spreading awareness of the latest international trend, research and innovations related to mood and anxiety disorders while encouraging the exchange of ideas among the psychiatric community all over the world.
 Professor Siegfried Kasper and Professor Stuart Montgomery jointly founded IFMAD in the year 2000 which received supports from a scientific committee composed of prominent individuals in the domain of mood and anxiety disorders from across the world.

 Activities

-The organization is known to convey annual congress for encouraging discussion and debate in the field of mood and anxiety disorder.
+The organization is known to convey annual congress to encourage discussion and debate in the field of mood and anxiety disorder.
 This annual event has become an important forum for the exchange of ideas and a key part of the congress calendar.
-IFMAD is affiliated to Union of International Associations.
-The 18th International Forum on Mood and Anxiety Disorders held at Vienna received endorsement from various organizations including Association Internationale pour la promotion de Formations Spécialisées en Médecine et en Sciences Biologiques (AFISM).
+IFMAD is affiliated with the Union of International Associations.
+The 18th International Forum on Mood and Anxiety Disorders held in Vienna received endorsement from various organizations including the Association Internationale pour la promotion de Formations Spécialisées en Médecine et en Sciences Biologiques (AFISM).